Mapxus/SDKDoc/map/web/1-getting-started.md

 ## Setup your API key

-Mapxus demo keys are available for testing in the demo projects.
-Please note they cannot be used in production.
+> **Please Note !**

+	The API key used in demo codes, can only be applied in websites under the domain of Mapxus, or testing in JSFiddle.

-Please [contact us](http://www.mapxus.com/contact/) to apply for your API Key.
+> Please [contact us](http://www.mapxus.com/contact/) to apply for the API Key to be applied in your website.

 ## Display the Mapxus map